nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Get related recipe detail using the user input.
 1. Pass the recipe to `Model` which responsible in adding it to consumption list.
 1. `EatRecipeCommand` return a `CommandResult` back to `LogicManager`.
-1. UI receive and output `CommandResult` to user.

 <div markdown="span" class="alert alert-info">:information_source:
 **Note:** Delete a recipe in recipeList would not affect the consumptionList